Edmund Randolph

-Edmund Jennings Randolph (August 10, 1753 September 12, 1813) was a Founding Father of the United States, attorney, and the seventh Governor of Virginia.
+Edmund Jennings Randolph (August 10, 1753 September 12, 1813) was an American Founding Father, attorney, and the seventh Governor of Virginia.
 As a delegate from Virginia, he attended the Constitutional Convention and helped to create the national constitution while serving on its Committee of Detail.
 He was appointed the first United States Attorney General by George Washington and subsequently served as the second Secretary of State during the Washington administration.